saildot4k/MSS54-XDFs/README.md

 Use [BMW FLASH](http://bimmersoftware.com/bmwflash) or [MSS Flasher](http://www.msstuning.com/mssflasher.html) to download and upload your .bins to your MSS54/HP.

-[ECUWorxs MSS5X Binary Tool](http://www.ecuworx.co.uk/uploads/MSS52_54_Binary_Modificaton_Tool_V1.5.3D.exe) and [ChipFile Browser](https://sourceforge.net/projects/chipfilebrowser/) are more great tools that will modify a small amount of parameters, but also will inform you which version of the DME you have.
+[ECUWorx MSS5X Binary Tool](http://www.ecuworx.co.uk/uploads/MSS52_54_Binary_Modificaton_Tool_V1.5.3D.exe) and [ChipFile Browser](https://sourceforge.net/projects/chipfilebrowser/) are more great tools that will modify a small amount of parameters, but also will inform you which version of the DME you have.
 IE: 21132300**1801**J424

 The link below to m3forum is vital to the usage of these tunerpro files: